brendanhasz/probflow/docs/example_logistic_regression.rst

 with :math:`>2` classes, a
 `softmax <https://en.wikipedia.org/wiki/Softmax_function>`_.

-If our target variable has $2$ possible classes, we can model this using a Bernoulli distribution:
+If our target variable has only 2 possible classes, we can model this using a Bernoulli distribution:

 .. math::